MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/manage-your-hardware-submissions.md

 ## Register an extension INF for your submission

-To register an extension INF with your submission, submit a support ticket to the Windows Hardware Dev Center Dashboard support team. in the ticket, specify the ExtensionID generated within the INF file. see [Using an extension INF file](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-an-extension-inf-file) for more information.
+To register an extension INF with your submission, submit a support ticket to the Windows Hardware Dev Center Dashboard support team. in the ticket, specify the ExtensionID generated within the INF file. see [Using an extension INF file](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/using-an-extension-inf-file) for more information about specifying an ExtensionID.